On the Size Control of the Hybrid Test for Predictive Ability: 1. Introduction

-\cite{song2012testing} followed \cite{white2000} in the analysis of his hybrid test and used the same least favorable distribution, i.e., the one associated with $d=0$.
-However, in this paper, we show that this null distribution is not the least favorable one for the type of test statistic that Song (2012) considers in the hybrid test which, in particular, combines two different test statistics.
-Whereas one of the test statistics is stochastically largest under $d=0$, the other one is not.
-Consequently, the hybrid test which employs bootstrap approximations to the distribution with $d=0$ fails to control the rejection probability under the null and leads to size distortion.
+\cite{song2012testing} followed the Reality Check in the construction of the hybrid test and used the same least favorable distribution, i.e., the one associated with $\mu=0_M$.
+However, in this article, we show that this null distribution is not the least favorable one for the type of test statistic of the hybrid test which, in particular, combines two different test statistics.
+Whereas one of the test statistics is stochastically largest under $\mu=0_M$, the other one is not.
+Consequently, the hybrid test which employs bootstrap approximations to the distribution with $\mu=0_M$ fails to control the rejection probability under the null and loses pointwise asymptotic validity.

-The main contributions of this paper are the following.
-First, we show that the hybrid test is not pointwise asymptotically of level $\alpha$ under reasonable conditions.
-Our results illustrate that the cause of the size distortion lies behind the fact that the bootstrap procedure behind the hybrid test neither approximates the asymptotic distribution of the test statistic nor it approximates the least favorable distribution.
-Second, we propose a modified hybrid test which is uniformly asymptotically of level $\alpha$, again under reasonable conditions.
-This stronger result implies that one would expect the finite sample size of the test not to exceed the significance level for large enough sample sizes.
-Our proposed modification follows the generalized moment selection method by Andrews and Soares (2007, henceforth AS) after accounting for the fact the test statistic in the hybrid test does not exhibit certain monotonicity properties that are required for the approach in AS.
-This last observation, despite being a rather technical one, may be of independent interest.
+As the main contribution of this article, we show that the hybrid test may not be pointwise asymptotically of level $\alpha$ under reasonable conditions.
+This implies that a researcher could reject the null hypothesis $H_0$ with probability higher than the significance level $\alpha$ in the limit even when $H_0$ is true.
+A simple example in \hyperref[subsec:example]{Section 3.1} shows that the rejection probability under the null distribution could be over $11\%$ when the significance level $\alpha$ is set at $5\%$.
+Our results illustrate that the cause of the problem lies behind the fact that the bootstrap procedure that the hybrid test uses approximates neither the asymptotic distribution of the test statistics nor their least favorable distribution.
+As an easy fix, we propose a modified hybrid test which is pointwise asymptotically of level $\alpha$, again under reasonable conditions.
+Our proposed modification follows the generalized moment selection method by \cite{andrews2010inference} after accounting for the fact one of the test statistics in the hybrid test does not exhibit certain monotonicity properties that are required for the generalized moment selection method.